liliulng/idiomaticity-dataset/README.md

 If you use this dataset, please cite this paper:

-Liu, L. and Lareau, F. 2024 (to appear).
-Assessing BERT's sensitivity to idiomaticity.
-In *Proceedings of MWE-UD worskhop*.
+Li Liu and Francois Lareau.
+2024.
+Assessing BERT’s sensitivity to idiomaticity.
+In *Proceedings of the Joint Workshop on Multiword Expressions and Universal Dependencies (MWE-UD) @ LREC-COLING 2024*, pages 14–23, Torino, Italia.
+ELRA and ICCL.

 ## References